DimensionalArkBishops/DAB/notes.md

 Bishop goes by Xavier Baysh in Guild Wars.

-Other games: Star Trek Online
+Other games: Star Trek Online, World Of Tanks

 Lafayette/Vong - Jack of all trades